Exact Continuum Representation of Long-range Interacting Systems and Emerging Exotic Phases in Unconventional Superconductors: Numerical integration

 Now, $g(r) - p(r) = r^{k_\text{max} + 1} h(r)$ with $h(r)$ bounded as $r \to 0$, so $I$ is an integral over $h$ with integrable weight.
 After a change of variables,

 with $c=R^{-\nu + d +k_\text{max} +1}$.
 For the computation of this integral, we employ the Gauss-Jacobi rules, exponentially convergent quadrature rules for integrals of the form

 with $\alpha > -1$.
 The nodes $r_j$ and weights $w_j$, $j=1,\dots,m$, of this scheme for fixed $\alpha$ can be efficiently precomputed and stored.
-An implementation of the associated algorithm can be found in our code, which is provided in the supplemental material as well as on our GitHub repository~\cite{Buchheit_Continuum_representation_2022}.
+An implementation of the associated algorithm can be found in our code, which is provided in the supplemental material and on our GitHub repository~\cite{Buchheit_Continuum_representation_2022}.
 Choosing $\alpha = - \nu + d + k_\text{max}$, the integral is computed via

 thus obtaining a quadrature rule for the Hadamard integral that involves point evaluations of $g$ and its derivatives.